ddev/ddev/docs/content/users/install/ddev-installation.md

     ### WSL2 + Docker Desktop Install Script

+    WSL2 with Docker Desktop is a less-favored choice because Docker Desktop is often buggy and lightly supported, and has many features not required for use with DDEV.
+It is also not free software (although smaller organizations can use it free of charge) and it is not open-source.

-    This prepares your default WSL2 Ubuntu distro for use with Docker Desktop, and you can run the script multiple times without breaking anything.
+    The script here prepares your default WSL2 Ubuntu distro for use with Docker Desktop, and you can run the script multiple times without breaking anything.

     In all cases: